This article is a living document; I try to update it as time goes. As of 2024, it is up to date

 For individuals it's a lot cheaper, both opening and closing, but opening requires an education document translated to Bulgarian.
 This kind of translation will cost you perhaps 30-40 BGN and a few days of waiting; after that's done, you just go to the Registry Agency (Агенция по Вписванията), pay 10 BGN fee, and you get registered same day.
 Closing is equally easy.

 In either case (company or individual), you might also need to do the VAT registration.
 As per my limited experience, VAT registration is required by law if (a) your clients are EU-based, or (b) your turnover during the last 12 months is more than 50 000 BGN (100 000 BGN since 2023).
 Doing this registration with the help of your accountant is something like 150 - 300 BGN once.
-And also, to make it clear, being VAT-registered does not mean that you'd have to charge VAT.
+And also, to make it clear, being VAT-registered does not necessarily mean that you'd have to charge VAT.
 As per my accountant, for our line of business, at least in my exact case, I don't need to charge any VAT.
-For more info about VAT, check out this short summary by Hristo Marinov: freelancers_vat.pdf
+For more info about VAT, check out these couple documents (prepared by the accountant that I work with):

 Once the initial paperwork is done, every month you'll need to download bank statements (online), and send them to your accountant, together with the invoices for this month.